🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 With it shifting more authority to the president, do you think the Dems have backed themselves into a no-win situation?

-Well, this is one where it it both, as far as optics could make the case that they've backed the other into a no-win situation.
+Well, this is one where they both, as far as optics, could make the case that they've backed the other into a no-win situation.

-So the left right now, they're preparing to try and say, see, Donald Trump always wanted to use this shutdown to basically call you know the federal workforce.
+So the left right now, they're preparing to try and say, see, Donald Trump always wanted to use this shutdown to basically call the federal workforce.

-And if at that point in time, it's like, oh, hey, we're gonna trim uh, you know, Yemeni queer talks, queer TED Talks, sure, great.
+And if at this point in time, it's like, oh, hey, we're going to trim Yemeni queer talks, queer TED talks, sure, great.

 It depends on how this will all play out.